 - Rubber gloves: Excellent way to keep finger marks off the vacuum.
 I’m kind of OC with smudges.
 It also will keep your hands clean.

-- Trash container: Get something with a wide opening for disposing of the contents of the dustbin.
+- Trash container: Get something with a wide opening to dispose of the dustbin contents.

 I’ll start by showing you how to clean the filter.

 The V8 comes with two:

 - Pre-motor filter that sits in the middle of the cyclone

 - Post-motor behind the motor.